hankbao/libreboot/docs/hardware/index.md

 #### Enable 3-finger tap

+A user submitted a utility to enable 3-finger tap on this laptop.
+It's available at *resources/utilities/macbook21-three-finger-tap* in the libreboot git repository.

+#### Make touchpad more responsive

 A user reported that they could get better response from the touchpad with the following in their xorg.conf: